How do we arrange to get married?

 Once the ceremony is over the registrar will ask you to check that your details have been correctly entered into the marriage register before you are asked to sign the register.

-The Superintendent Registrar will advice you beforehand on the use of video recorders and cameras.
+The Superintendent Registrar will advise you beforehand on the use of video recorders and cameras.

 Where can we get married?